MLB gives Russell 40-game ban under domestic violence policy

 MLB has said it began an investigation last year after allegations against Russell first became public.

-Reidy posted a photo on her Instagram account with a caption suggesting her husband of about 18 months had been unfaithful to her.
+Reidy posted a photo on her Instagram account last year with a caption suggesting her husband of about 18 months had been unfaithful to her.
 In another post, a user described by Reidy as a close friend claimed Russell had “hit” his wife.
 The post was later deleted.
 Reidy declined to talk to MLB at the time because she decided it was not in her family’s best interests, her attorney, Thomas Field, said last year.
+But MLB kept the case open.

 Chicago acquired Russell in a July 2014 trade with Oakland.
 He helped the Cubs win the World Series two years ago, batting .238 with 21 homers and 95 RBIs in 151 games.